 How to Add Organic Matter

-To add organic matter to your soil, pour enough on your ground in order to spread to a depth of a least two inches.
-Leave it on the surface over the winter.
-That’s it!
+To add organic matter to your soil, pour enough on your ground in the fall in order to spread to a depth of a least two inches.
+Do not add more than a 4-inch layer.

 Got an over-spent or neglected field you want to turn into a garden?
 Read our article about reclaiming your garden soil.